Maggie Yang

-Maggie Yang Mei-kei (楊美琪) is a Hong Kong barrister and civil servant who has been serving as the Director of Public Prosecutions of Hong Kong (DPP) since 2021, becoming the first woman to be appointed to the role.
+Maggie Yang Mei-kei (楊美琪) is a Hong Kong barrister and civil servant who served as Director of Public Prosecutions of Hong Kong (DPP) from 2021 to 2026, becoming the first woman to be appointed to the role.
 She is also the first post-Handover DPP not to have taken silk at the time of appointment.

 Early life and education

 Yang attended the University of Wales and graduated in 1989.

 Career

 Yang was admitted as a solicitor in England and Wales in 1992, and in Hong Kong in 1993.
 She joined the Prosecutions Division of the then-Legal Department as a crown counsel the following year, and was successively promoted to senior crown counsel in 1996, deputy principal government counsel in 2012 and principal government counsel in 2019, spending most of her career as a prosecutor, except for a short stint in the Civil Division.

 In 2019, Yang was appointed deputy director of prosecutions, and later served as the lead prosecutor in the Hong Kong 47 case, in which 47 pro-democracy politicians were prosecuted on national security charges for participating in an unofficial primary election.
 She acted as director in rotation with deputy director William Tam after the resignation of David Leung, who left the Department of Justice in December 2020 after a conflict with Secretary for Justice Teresa Cheng.